moby/moby/README.md

 Other Docker Related Projects
 =============================
 There are a number of projects under development that are based on Docker's core technology.
-These projects seek to expand the tooling built around the Docker platform to broaden its application and utility.
+These projects expand the tooling built around the Docker platform to broaden its application and utility.

 If you know of another project underway that should be listed here, please help